1jour1vin

 Wine rated (2023 guide) 96/100

 The nose is wonderfully intense, ripe, and concentrated, with aromas of toasted oak.
-Supple and vibrant on the palate, the fruit is clean and crisp with fine but firm tannins, which give the expression a little tension and linearity.
-Cinnamon and clove border the bright fruit of blackcurrant and black cherry, with lovely acidity.
-This wine is both rich and firm, clean and clear, fragrant and ripe.
-There is a lot going on here, with bitter dark chocolate also present.
-Everything is happening.
+Supple and vibrant on the palate, the fruit is crisp and fresh, with fine yet firm tannins that lend the wine a touch of tension and structure.
+Cinnamon and clove frame the bright fruit of blackcurrant and black cherry, with lovely acidity.
+This wine is at once rich and firm, crisp and clear, fragrant and ripe.
+There is a lot going on here, including notes of dark bitter chocolate.
+Everything is unfolding.
 It needs time to relax, but it is wonderfully nuanced and truly captivating.
 Striking and refreshing, it leaves a lasting impression.
-2028-2044
+2028–2044

 Hachette Wine Guide